joshua-jerred/SignalEasel/README.md

 # MWAV
 A C++ library for generating WAV files for various digital modes including PSK31, AFSK1200, AX.25, APRS, and SSTV.

 This is currently a work in progress, but the modes listed below are fully functional.
 Everything is subject to change.
+It used my [WAV file generation library](https://github.com/joshua-jerred/WavGen) and my [SSTV Image Manipulation Tool](https://github.com/joshua-jerred/SSTV-Image-Tools)

 ## Supported modes
 - APRS (Compressed Location, Telemetry, Messages with ACK/REJ, User Defined, Invalid Format)